-The following is taken from the government guidance for writing reports:
+The following, regarding reporting to parents in primary school, is taken from the government guidance for writing reports:

 “Headteachers have a statutory duty to prepare annual reports for parents before the end of the summer term.
 The report must start from the day after the last report was given or the date of the pupil’s admission to the school (whichever is more recent).

 Reports at the end of key stages 1 and 2 must cover:

 - brief particulars of achievements in all subjects and activities forming part of the school curriculum

 - comments on general progress